Nardis-Labs/kontinuum/README.md

 # kontinuum
-A multi-cloud workload orechestrator for kubernetes.
+A multi-cloud workload orchestrator for kubernetes.

 ## Description
 Kontinuum is a WIP project in its early stages of development.
 Kontinuum is partly inspired by [AKS Fleet](https://learn.microsoft.com/en-us/azure/kubernetes-fleet/overview).
 It is a